 51. Thrush is a mouth condition when a yeast infection travels to the baby’s mouth.
 This yeast will form white skin patches inside the baby’s mouth.
 You need to call your doctor when you notice any signs of thrush.

-52. Diaper rash is the skin irritation and the best remedy for severe diaper rash if using mustard oil mixed with water.
-Also, A+D ointment works best for diaper rash.
+52. Diaper rash is skin irritation and the best remedy for severe diaper rash is using mustard oil mixed with water.
+In addition to that, Earth Mama Organics diaper balm works best for diaper rash.

-53. Baby’s skin is soaked in water for good 9 months and once they are out, it most likely gets dry, cracked and peeling.
-Massage oil to prevent skin from getting over-dry.
+53. Baby’s skin is soaked in water for good 9 months and once they are out, it most likely gets dry, cracked, and peeling.
+Massage baby with Earth Mama’s Calendula oil to prevent skin from getting over-dry.

 Head handling Tips